 The Italian e-government portal for service providers can help you to:

-- understand the regulations
+- understand local regulations

-- complete the relevant administrative procedures online
+- complete any relevant administrative procedures online

 Consider appointing an English-speaking lawyer in Italy to help you comply with specific regulations.

-There are also non-governmental organisations that provide advice to UK businesses operating in Italy, for example the British Chamber of Commerce for Italy.
+There are also non-governmental organisations that provide advice to UK businesses operating in Italy, for example, the British Chamber of Commerce for Italy.

 These organisations are not associated with the UK government, and their views are not representative of any government policies.

-If you’re a UK service provider or business, you may face restrictions on your ability to own, manage or direct a company registered in an EU member state.
+If you have a UK business, you might face restrictions on your ability to own, manage or direct a registered company in Italy or any other EEA country.